Niall Garbh O'Donnell: Post-war (1603–1607)

 Niall's cousin Rory O'Donnell, 1st Earl of Tyrconnell, was granted most of Tyrconnell's land in 1603.

 Following the confederates' defeat at Kinsale, the Crown's army swept the country, destroying crops and livestock in Ulster.
-Hugh Roe died in Simancas of a sudden illness in August 1602, and Rory surrendered to the Crown in January 1603.
+Hugh Roe died of a sudden illness in Simancas in August 1602, and Rory surrendered to the Crown in January 1603.
 The Treaty of Mellifont, signed by Tyrone and Mountjoy on 30 March 1603, ended the Nine Years' War.

 Although Niall was indispensable to the royal army during the war, Mountjoy favoured Rory as a successor to Hugh Roe.
 Mountjoy observed "how notable an instrument [Rory] may be made to bridle Sir Niall Garbh, whose insolence has grown intolerable".
 Niall correctly assumed that the government would pit Rory against him in a power struggle for Tyrconnell.
 He responded by seizing Rory's cattle, and he may have even tried to murder Rory.

 Niall was ordered by the Irish Privy Council to come to Dublin to receive a patent for Tyrconnell.
 He disobeyed the order and instead went to Kilmacrennan where that April he had himself traditionally inaugurated as O'Donnell clan chief.
-(Note: On 5 April, Docwra wrote that Niall "has now created himself O'Donell after the Irish fashion".)
+(Note: On 5 April, Docwra wrote that Niall "has now created himself O'Donell after the Irish fashion, contrary to the advice of his counsellors, that it would be offensive to the State.")
 He was the last of the O'Donnell clan to be inaugurated.
-His chieftainship was not recognised by the Irish scribes known as the Four Masters who supported Hugh Roe's branch of the O'Donnell clan.
+His chieftainship was not recognised by the Irish scribes known as the Four Masters, who supported Hugh Roe's branch of the O'Donnell clan.